yugasun/site/content/learn/architecture.md

 ### Stretched value-to-cost ratio
 Because serverless functions lie dormant until they are called by an event, you are only responsible for the amount of runtime you use.
 Serverless computing utilizes a pay-per-execution model.

-This further means that it is no longer necessary to provision resources just in case they need to be used.
+This further means that it is no longer necessary to provision resources just in case you need them.
 Serverless infrastructure expands and contracts as you need it to, and you only pay for the runtime you use.

 Even better, the cost savings from code improvements are instantaneous.
 Say you tweak your code to cut out unnecessary iteration loops; you’ll directly see the decrease in your cloud provider bill.